pousse-cafe/pousse-cafe.github.io/documentation.md

 When actually integrating your Model in a real application, you could then just choose another implementation [when building the Runtime](#run-your-model).

-`PousseCafeTest` class can be extended to write (JUnit) tests involving different Bundles.
+`PousseCafeTest` class can be extended to write (e.g. JUnit) tests involving different Bundles.
 What this class does is essentially instantiate a Runtime and provide helpers to access its components.

 Below example illustrates a test verifying that the handling of "Create Product" command actually implies the new